It's June 16, 2020 and Microsoft released Cumulative Update 17 for Exchange Server 2016 (KB4556414).…

 Note: Run the script on all Exchange Servers if you have an SMTP relay configured on it.
 For example, Exchange Server EX01-2016 and EX02-2016.

-The script will go through all the files, and after it finishes, you will see which IP addresses use the SMTP relay as output.
-Also, it will generate an Output.txt file with the IP addresses in the same path where you have the script placed.
+The script will go through all the files, and after it finishes, you will see which IP addresses use the SMTP relay in the console output.
+Also, it will generate an IPAddresses.txt file with the IP addresses in the C:\temp folder.

 Make a note of the IP addresses and adjust the SMTP field in the printers, applications, and servers to the new SMTP relay record.